 Photo of landslide on March 11, 2021

 The schedule may change as work progresses, so please check the Hawaii Department of Transportation Hanalei Hill Landslide website for the most current schedule.
-Website available via the QR code below as well.

-Sundays and observed State Holidays.
+Sundays and State Holidays:

 Expect traffic delays when driving both north and south near the Hanalei Bridge.